openmrs/openmrs-contrib-ansible-docker-compose/files/oclapi-prd/README.md

 Please set the following variables in .env:

-ROOT_PASSWORD and OCL_API_TOKEN to some secret values.
+ROOT_PASSWORD and OCL_API_TOKEN to some secret values

 ENVIRONMENT=production